Nithishreddyyyy/Faculty-Management/README.md

-Here’s a polished **README** draft for your **Faculty-Management** project, based on the structure and files I observed in your repository: ([GitHub][1]).
-Feel free to adjust any part to better reflect your vision, tech stack, or usage workflow.

----

 # Faculty-Management

 A web application for streamlined faculty record management and analytics.
 This system provides full CRUD operations, performance tracking, and personalized dashboards for faculty members.